Skip to main content

 What should I do immediately after a car accident in Modesto?

-After a car accident in Modesto: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact info from witnesses, 6) Don't admit fault or apologize, 7) Notify your insurance company, 8) Contact a Modesto car accident lawyer before giving recorded statements.
+After a car accident in Modesto: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact information from witnesses, 6) Avoid admitting fault, 7) Notify your insurance company, and 8) consider legal review before giving recorded statements or signing releases.
+The local check is whether the answer changes after matching SR-132 scene facts with care records from Memorial Medical Center.
+The next record to protect may be the security desk entry; match it with the repair story before the claim story hardens.

 How do I file a police report for a car accident in Modesto?